dejanu/killercoda_deal/kubernetes_course/k8s_kubelet/step2.md

 ## Static Pod

-Create a naked pod named `test`, based on a `ngnix` image, and check on which node is has been scheduled.
+Create a naked pod named `demo`, based on a `ngnix` image, and check on which node is has been scheduled.

 StaticPods are managed directly by the kubelet daemon on a specific node (are always bound to one to one Kubelet on a specific node).
 The API server cannot delete or modify static pods directly.